Generalizing Graph Neural Networks on Out-Of-Distribution Graphs

 In the traditional GNN model, the parameters of the model are learned on the original graph dataset $\mathcal{G}=\{G_1,\cdots, G_m\}$.
 Because the sample weights $\mathbf{w}$ learned by the causal variable distinguishing regularizer are capable of globally decorrelating the high-level variables, we propose to use the sample weights to reweight the GNN loss, and iteratively optimize sample weights $\mathbf{w}$ and the parameters of weighted GNN model as follows:

-where $f(\cdot)$ is representation part of our model and its output is the high-level representation $\mathbf{H}$, $\mathbf{H}^{(t+1)}=f^{(t+1)}(\mathbf{A}, \mathbf{F})$, $t$ represents the iteration number, $g(\cdot)$ is a linear prediction layer, and $L(\cdot,\cdot)$ represents the loss function depends on which task we target.
-For classification task, cross entropy loss is used, and for regression task, least squared loss is used.
+where $f(\cdot)$ is the representation part of our model and its output is the high-level representation $\mathbf{H}$, $\mathbf{H}^{(t+1)}=f^{(t+1)}(\mathbf{A}, \mathbf{F})$, $t$ represents the iteration number, $g(\cdot)$ is a linear prediction layer, and $L(\cdot,\cdot)$ represents the loss function depends on which task we target.
+When updating the sample weights and the parameters of GNN model being fixed, we need to optimize the objective function Eq.~(\ref{Eq:w_loss}).
+We update the sample weights by mature optimization technique, i.e., Adam.
+After obtaining the sample weight of each graph in the batch, we optimize the objective function of weighted GNNs Eq.~(\ref{Eq:gnn_loss}) by an Adam optimizer~\cite{kingma2014adam}.
+For the classification task, cross-entropy loss is used, and for the regression task, least squared loss is used.
 Initially, $\mathbf{w}^{(0)}=(1,1,\cdots,1)^\mathrm{T}$ in each mini-batch.
 In the training phase, we iteratively optimize sample weights and model parameters with Eq.~(\ref{Eq:gnn_loss}) and (\ref{Eq:w_loss}).
-During the inference phase, the predictive model directly conducts prediction based on GNN model without any calculation of sample weights.
+During the inference phase, the predictive model directly conducts prediction based on the GNN model without any calculation of sample weights.
 The detailed procedure of our model is shown in Algorithm~\ref{alg:stableGNN}.
 Although StableGNN still performs on dataset $\mathcal{G}$, the weight $\mathbf{w}_i$ of each graph is no longer same.
-This weight adjusts the contribution of each graph in the mini-batch loss, so that the GNN parameters are learned on the dataset that each high-level features are decorrelated\footnote{In this paper, we sightly abuse the term "decorrelate/decorrelation", which means removing both the linear and non-linear dependence among features unless specified.} which can better learn the true correlation between relevant features and labels.
+This weight adjusts the contribution of each graph in the mini-batch loss, so that the GNN parameters are learned on the dataset that each high-level features are decorrelated\footnote{In this paper, we slightly abuse the term "decorrelate/decorrelation", which means removing both the linear and non-linear dependence among features unless specified.} which can better learn the true correlation between relevant features and labels.